Football Trading Guide & Strategies

 Another opportunity for pre-match trading is when the groups are announced in large tournaments.

-The mix of stronger and weaker teams in each group will have an effect on the odds of each team qualifying for the knockout round and getting to the final.
+The mix of stronger and weaker teams in each group will affect the odds of each team qualifying for the knockout round and getting to the final.

 In-Game – Trading Match Result

-Speed is essential here, and using betting software is recommended in order to get your trades locked-in as fast as possible.
+Speed is essential here, and using betting software is recommended to get your trades locked-in as fast as possible.

 A common tip for trading in-play is to use a radio rather than watch the match on TV.
 There is a slight delay in TV broadcasts compared to radio.
 Getting that extra 1-2 second head-start can make the difference between profit and loss in a highly liquid market.